-A great time saver for vegetable prep is a mandoline.
-They can run from $15 to several hundred dollars.
-Unless you're a serious chef, you can easily get away with the handheld $15 model that will give you different thickness levels for slices and the option for a julienne cut.
+Tool tip: A great time saver for vegetable prep is a mandoline.
+They can run from $20 to several hundred dollars.
+Unless you're a serious chef, you can easily get away with the handheld $20 model that will give you different thickness for slices and the option for a julienne cut.
 Here's what I use: http://amzn.to/1Uttgg3

-Once the veggies are chopped & sliced, toss with melted coconut oil, salt and pepper.
-I always use coconut or avocado oil for grilling as these types of oils don't break down and lose their nutritious properties at high heat.
+Once the veggies are chopped & sliced, toss them with oil, salt and pepper.
+I always use liquid coconut or avocado oil for grilling as these types of oils don't break down and lose their nutritious properties at high heat.

-By the way, fresh herbs may be my favorite addition to any dish.
+Do you love fresh herbs as much as I do?
+Fresh herbs may be my favorite addition to any dish.
 I'm kind of obsessed with them and all the different combinations you can play with.
 They add so much flavor and dimension to foods, and are an especially cheap ingredient if you grow your own!
-I do not have the most green thumb, but I've managed to keep these babies alive for several months now!
+I do not have the greenest thumb, but I've managed to keep these babies alive for several months now!
 You can spot the fresh dill I used in this recipe in the planter on the right in the middle.
 There is a LOT of it.
 You don't need an outdoor garden to grow herbs.
 Try planting some in a pots and keeping them in sunny spots in your house for easy use.